ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_considerations.md

 - Configure resource pools, as needed, for management and workload.
 - Plan, implement, and monitor a backup solution for both [instance management components](/docs/vmwaresolutions?topic=vmwaresolutions-solution_backingup) and workload.
 - Plan for high availability of instance management, including the possibility of multiple instances, multiple clusters, vCenter HA, and PSC HA.
-- Use solutions such as [Zerto Disaster Recovery](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr), [Veeam backup and replication](/docs/vmwaresolutions?topic=vmwaresolutions-veeam_considerations), and [IBM Spectrum Protect Plus](/docs/vmwaresolutions?topic=vmwaresolutions-spp_considerations) to plan for business continuity for your workloads.
+- Use solutions such as [Zerto Disaster Recovery](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) or [Veeam backup and replication](/docs/vmwaresolutions?topic=vmwaresolutions-veeamvm_overview) to plan for business continuity for your workloads.

 ## Storage planning
 {: #solution_considerations-storage}